- As Amitraz 19.9% topical solution for dilution in 10.6 mL bottles.

 GI: may be toxic if swallowed

-An established dose for use in rats is to dilute 5X the recommended amount for dogs and apply with a cotton bud (Q-tip or swab) to, or wash, animal at 2 week intervals for 3 to 6 treatments (ie; 10.6 mL or 1 bottle in 10 gal. water).
-This method safer for rodents since surface to body ratio is greater than dogs.
+An established dose for use in rats is to dilute 10.6 mL or 1 bottle amitraz in 10 gal. water, which is 5X the recommended amount for dogs, and apply with a cotton bud (Q-tip or swab) to / or wash animal at 2 week intervals for 3 to 6 treatments.
+This method of applying is safer for rodents since surface to body ratio is greater than dogs.
 Following the treatment keep the rat warm and free from drafts until dry.
 (1)

 - If treating around eyes, use ophthalmic protectant with petrolatum before treating.